 Don’t enter a cave when there are CLEAR signs saying not to.
 The caves in Ha`ena are some of the most sacred places in Hawai`i…climbing into them and taking selfies is the height of disrespect.

 But we saw that.
-We saw a group of people at Ke`e beach, standing in the water with floats and open beers, like it was their own personal pool party.
+We saw a group of people at Ke`e beach, standing on coral in the water with floats and open beers, like it was their own personal pool party.
 Another time Doug heard someone giving instructions on how to “take” live coral…just put it in a baggie with some sea water.
 That was not cool!
 Same with hiking Makana mountain in cleats…not cool.
 Not only is it dangerous, but again, it’s a really sacred space.

 I’m sure there are examples of things like this all over the islands.
 And with social media and our increasing need to document everything I would imagine that it’s only going to get worse.
 Anything for that epic Instagram shot.